-Nestlé's objective is that as currently, it is the leading business in the food market, it thinks in 'Good Food, Excellent Life".
-Its objective is to provide its consumers with a variety of choices that are healthy and best in taste.
-It is focused on supplying the best food to its consumers throughout the day and night.
+Nestlé's objective is that as presently, it is the leading business in the food market, it thinks in 'Excellent Food, Good Life".
+Its objective is to provide its consumers with a variety of options that are healthy and finest in taste as well.
+It is focused on supplying the best food to its clients throughout the day and night.

-Goals and goals.
+Goals and objectives.

-• Meet worldwide requirements of the environment.
+• Meet global requirements of the environment.

-Analysis of Current Technique, Vision and Goals.
+Analysis of Present Strategy, Vision and Goals.

 Microenvironment Analysis (PESTEL Analysis).

-Competitive Forces Analysis (Porter's 5 Forces Design).
+Competitive Forces Analysis (Porter's 5 Forces Model).

-Hazard of New Entrants.
+Threat of New Entrants.

-Bargaining Power of Suppliers.
+Bargaining Power of Providers.

 Bargaining Power of Buyers.

-Hazard of Substitutes.
+Risk of Substitutes.

 • Continue acquisitions and joint ventures increases the market share of the business.